posted by James Swann, Senior Manager, Communications

 The care coordination provides physicians with the right tools to provide high quality, high-value care, Jemmoua said.

-The ACO concept is changing the way primary care medicine is being practiced in the United State, a change long overdue.
+The ACO concept is changing the way primary care medicine is being practiced in the United States, a change long overdue.

 Prominence’s Nevada-based Silver Star ACO, for example, was the top ACO in the state and ranked in top 2% nationally.
 The Washington, D.C.-based GW Health Network was not only the top ACO in the city but also had a 100% quality score.